The "Hotel zum Römischen Kaiser" at Vienna's Freyung (drawing from 1840)

 The report on the front page of the Neue Zeitung on 27 May 1929

-So far I was unable to locate a really good picture of the memorial.
-There is none among the holdings of the Wien Museum and I didn't want to bother the Magistratsabteilung 7.
-The only historical photograph I found was taken in 1941 and shows the left wing of the house, with the memorial's relief barely visible between two windows of the first floor:
+So far, I was unable to locate a really good picture of the memorial.
+There is none among the holdings of the Wien Museum and I did not want to bother the Magistratsabteilung 7.
+The only historical photograph I found was taken in 1941, and shows the left wing of the house, with the memorial's relief barely visible between two windows of the first floor.

 The Schubert memorial at Renngasse 1 in 1941

 The course of history was not kind to the house Renngasse 1.
 During the great bombing raid of 12 March 1945, it suffered a severe hit that destroyed nearly a third of the building.
 A five-window section of the right wing collapsed to the level of the first floor.
 Although the house was restored, the original infrastructure was not preserved and the old structural core of the building has been replaced.